A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ : What common factors contribute to the difficulty when reproducing or replicating DL4SE studies?

 Our analysis highlights the importance of open source approach implementations and datasets.
 This is not only the best mechanism for replicability and reproducibility, but allows for future research to more effectively build upon past techniques.
 We have mentioned before that DL models are extremely data-intensive.
 However, there are relatively few publicly available SE-related datasets tailored for DL techniques.
 This not only inhibits the use of DL in SE, but it also makes comparative studies with different DL models difficult.
 This lack of data hurts the evaluation of DL-based approaches because there are very few baselines to compare a newly synthesized model to.
 This can lead to claims regarding the effectiveness of a DL implementation that can be difficult to refute or verify.
 Therefore, we encourage future researchers to make the datasets and DL models publicly available.
 We believe that this will drive a greater quality of research and allow for verifiable comparisons of DL-based approaches in SE.

+This SLR also highlights a number of factors that contribute to the difficulty in reproducing some of the DL4SE studies.
+Based on two of those factors, details regarding the exploratory data analysis and data filtering, there exists an opportunity to generate guidelines dedicated toward the preprocessing of data for specific DL algorithms.
+In particular, filtering steps can have large implications on overfitting of the model and lead to a reduced capacity to generalize to unseen data.
+One interesting research direction could be to analyze how impactful unique filtering steps can be within a specific SE task.
+This could provide an indication on the trade-off between generalizability and the model's performance.

-\mybox{\textbf{Summary of Results for RQ$_{5}$}:}{gray!60}{gray!20}{Our analysis illustrates that only 28 of our primary studies could be conceivably labeled as \textit{replicable}, whereas only 43 studies could be reasonably \textit{reproduced} based upon the description given in the study.
-In addition to a lack of published open source implementations and datasets, the major contributing factors to these issues were mainly due to the \textit{learning algorithm}, \textit{architecture}, and \textit{hyperparameters}.}
+\mybox{\textbf{Summary of Results for RQ$_{5}$}:}{gray!60}{gray!20}{Our analysis illustrates that only \replicount~ of our primary studies could be conceivably labeled as \textit{replicable}, whereas only \reprodcount~studies could be reasonably \textit{reproduced} based upon the description given in the study.
+In addition to a lack of published open source implementations and datasets, the major contributing factors to these issues were mainly due to the~\textit{missing data filtering details} (55 papers) and a lack of description of \textit{hyperparameters} (45 papers).}